arkaan27/Appium_Automation/README.md

 The [Hook class](src/test/java/Utilities/Hook.java) is used by the step definitions to start and close the driver.
 The [constants class](src/test/java/Utilities/constants.java) is used by the Tester to edit the variables for testing.
 The comments are available in the class for guidance.

+In the future, features folder can be updated with additional features to check thorough front-end of the application

+This should update the AppiumScenario step definitions accordingly.

 # Setting up

 Firstly download chrome driver on your device by going onto https://chromedriver.storage.googleapis.com/index.html?path=98.0.4758.48/